 Just so you know

-Gather patient data securely with HIPAA-compliant online forms.
+Gather patient data securely with HIPAA-friendly online forms.
 Great for consent forms, medical history, and more.

-How to get into the habit of HIPAA-compliant messaging
+How to get into the habit of HIPAA-friendly messaging

 - Don’t send data to other medical professionals in unsecured text messages.
 Any patient data needs to go through a secure channel, such as a secure email account.